Obtaining Your Medical Records for a Personal Injury Claim

 - If you are the personal representative of an estate or are appointed by the court to settle a deceased person’s affairs, HIPAA will allow you access to the deceased’s medical records.

-- If you are related to a deceased person and there is information in that person’s medical file pertains to your own health, HIPAA will allow you access that information.
+- If you are related to a deceased person and there is information in that person’s medical file pertaining to your own health, HIPAA will allow you access that information.

 Married couples do not have an automatic right to one another’s medical records.
 In order to obtain your spouse’s medical records, your spouse must provide you with his or her consent in the form of a signed advance directive or power of attorney.